griptape-ai/griptape-docs/docs/griptape-framework/data/artifacts.md

 Used for passing binary large objects (blobs) back to the LLM.
 Treat it as a way to return unstructured data, such as images, videos, audio, and other files back from tools.
 Each blob has a `name` and ` dir` to uniquely identify stored objects.

 `BlobToolMemory` automatically stores `BlobArtifact`s returned by tool activities that can be reused by other tools.

-## ListArtifact

-Used for storing multiple other artifacts in a list.
-Useful when tools need to return multiple objects.